 It's important to note these recommendations do not take into consideration other factors which could make certain deals a better option for you.
 For instance, do you already have a Telstra mobile plan and home phone line?
 If so, combining them with a Telstra cable or ADSL connection on the same Telstra bill could save you money overall.
 We'll leave these decisions to you, though.

-On this page, you'll find a list of our recommended broadband deals separated into three types of connection: ADSL, cable and fibre (NBN).
+On this page, you'll find a list of our recommended broadband deals separated into three types of connection: ADSL, cable and NBN (aka fibre).
 We'll update this page regularly when offers change or new ones become available, so it’s worth coming back to this article when you're ready to sign up for a new plan.

 When applying for new broadband deals, make sure you're not already signed up to a contract you can't get out of – most broadband contracts are on 12 or 18 month terms, so it's important to contact your current provider before committing to anything else.

 Another thing worth noting is some services may not be available in your area.
 If a particular deal seems good to you, head over to the provider's website to find out if it's available at your address.

 Another notable recent development is that some providers have scrapped separate line rental charges, so others could also follow suit in the coming months.